shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-09-new-simple-combo-punching-bag.md

     <div style='text-align: center'><img src='/assets/blog/screenshot_blog_simple.png' style='width: 300px;margin: 10px 0px 30px 0px;' alt='Boxing pad work app'/></div>

+We're really happy to always been adding to the list of workouts available.
+If you want to discover what else already exists in the app, [you can take a look here](/workouts/)!

 ## Recording Yourself

 You can now record yourself in portrait mode, which is better when working on the [punching bag](/punching-bag-app-boxing/).
 This is also great if you want to share your [shadow boxing workouts](/importance-of-shadow-boxing/) on Instagram.